pac9/codeclan_syllabus/README.md

 ASSIGNMENTS:
 - Complete four different assignments to create dynamic, responsive applications including:
   - A CRUD web application using a lightweight web framework and no JavaScript (Sinatra, raw SQL)
   - A full stack JavaScript web application (vanilla Javascript Express and Mongo);
   - A native application (Java / Android)
+  - Final project of student's own choice